itsnilskerwer/eip-rdf/README.md

 ## Querying the dataset
 !
 This assumes your public instance is up and running !
-! query is the placeholder for your actual SPARQL query !

 From a terminal, a query can be sent to the dataset like this:
 ```bash